shaonhuang/V2rayX/README.md

 [● Telegram Channel](https://t.me/V2rayX_electron)

-# WARN: text below will change in development. product is not ready to show (release day will be soon)
+# WARN: text below will change in development. product is not ready to release beta (release day will be soon)

 ## I. V2ray Electron